RedHatProductSecurity/osim/docs/overview.md

   user-writable directories in the container image.
     * `/tmp` is not used because other junk may be placed there, and some separation of concerns can prevent confusion.
+* `"osimVersion":{}` must be the last entry in the `OSIM_RUNTIME` JSON object, because the osim container substitutes the value in by truncating the rest of the string.

 ## Local Configuration